Some parts of this page may be machine-translated.

 As mentioned earlier, it is possible to enhance understanding by creating clear specifications and supplementary materials, and maintaining them as needed.
 However, simply sharing documents leads to one-way communication, and we cannot ensure mutual understanding.
 When we open the lid, we often find that the way we communicated was poor, and they did not understand... leading to having to redo the work from scratch... (ding).
 This often results in inflated costs and time.
 Depending on the scale and difficulty of the annotations, we have implemented education and support focused on communication, tailored to the situation.

-However, there are various forms of communication.
+However, there are various types of communication.
 Group meetings?
 Contact via chat tools?
 Email?
 Among these options, what is the best approach?
-Based on our experience, although it takes effort, the most effective form of communication is one-on-one meetings.
+Based on our experience, although it requires effort, the most effective form of communication is one-on-one meetings.

-In annotation work, situations that require communication often involve clarifying the ambiguities specific to annotation or confirming the worker's understanding of the specifications.
-In such cases, one-on-one meetings are particularly effective.
-Complex nuances that cannot be conveyed through text can be communicated directly, and using screen sharing can make it even clearer.
-Most importantly, being able to communicate face-to-face (or across a screen in remote settings) is the best approach.
-Individual topics that are difficult to address in group meetings can be more easily communicated, and annotators can speak freely without worrying about those around them, making it easier for them to share their concerns and opinions.
+In annotation work, communication is often required to clarify the inherent ambiguities of annotation and to check the worker's understanding of the specifications.
+In such cases, 1-on-1 meetings are indeed effective.
+Complex nuances that cannot be conveyed through text can be communicated directly by speaking, and if combined with screen sharing, it becomes even easier to understand.
+Most importantly, being able to communicate face-to-face (or across the display if remote) is the best.
+It is also easier to convey individual matters that are difficult in group meetings, and annotators can speak freely without worrying about others, making it easier for them to consult and express their opinions.

 3. Implementation of 1on1